rolancerlaux/Data-Science/NLP_Animal_Crossing/README.md

 ## How to use:

-Download the attached files and run on the jupyter notebook in your machine.
+Download the attached files and run on jupyter notebook in your machine.

 Dataset link [Kaggle](https://www.kaggle.com/jessemostipak/animal-crossing?select=user_reviews.csv)